 There is a disparity between the interconnected global economy and the disparate carbon policies in different countries (some with carbon tax, some implementing cap-and-trade systems, some without a system in place at all).
 For example, the EU uses their ETS system, yet the majority of the US has yet to implement a carbon tax.
 These factors make equilibrating the different carbon-pricing schemes on a global basis challenging yet crucial if equity is to be achieved.

-Cramton and colleagues emphasise that current ‘pledge-and-review’ processes that came from the Paris agreement are based on self-interest and that responding only to domestic concerns will not be enough to address the problem at hand.
+Economist Peter Cramton and colleagues emphasise that current ‘pledge-and-review’ processes that came from the Paris Agreement are based on self-interest and that responding only to domestic concerns will not be enough to address the problem at hand.
 He mentions that Paris was successful in that a collective goal was set, but that individual contributions do not add up.

 Another iteration of carbon taxes being discussed is border carbon taxes, as discussed in the EU’s ‘European Green Deal’, which imposes a fee on any product imported from a country that does not have a carbon pricing plan in place.
 Criticisms about the border carbon tax say that it would discourage international collaboration rather than encourage it.

 The lack of a central body regulating the implementation of such carbon pricing strategies around the world also hinders this issue of equity.
 Carbon pricing has been demonstrated as the preferred climate policy instrument, and would also be beneficial to promote international cooperation.
-To implement carbon pricing globally though, Carattini and colleagues suggest a ‘global system of harmonised carbon taxes’ rather than one unified global tax so that countries can retain control over revenues.
+To implement carbon pricing globally though, research suggests a ‘global system of harmonised carbon taxes’ rather than one unified global tax so that countries can retain control over revenues.